wPoizon/mass_codec_converter/README.md

 ### Notes

 This project was done on Windows 10 and have not been tested on any other operating system.
-I doubt however that it would be that difficult to adapt it for python if someone wants to try!
+I doubt however that it would be that difficult to adapt it for Linux if someone wants to try!

 ## License
 This project is licensed under the [MIT License](LICENSE).